Tutorial

 • manual_surf.txt: Manually picked points used to label a membrane, demonstrating how to flatten a membrane without segmentation.

-Activate the conda environment and ensure that mpicker/mpicker_gui is in your $PATH.
+Activate the conda environment and ensure that mpicker/mpicker_gui is in the $PATH.
 Open MPicker:

 Mpicker_gui.py &